Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Methodology

 \subsubsection{Strengths and limitations}

-While our methodology is not designed to compete with the most sophisticated empirical frameworks for mock catalog generation (our aim is to simply create analog catalogs from already existent ones), it represents a relevant middle ground.
+Our method does not aim to compete with the most sophisticated empirical frameworks.
+Instead, it provides a practical middle ground for building analog catalogs from existing ones.
 By incorporating multiple galaxy and halo properties simultaneously, it captures complex, multivariate relationships that one-dimensional methods such as SHAMs cannot resolve.
 At the same time, the use of KDTrees ensures that even large datasets can be processed efficiently, enabling fast generation of diverse mock realizations.

 Naturally, the method carries certain limitations that must be acknowledged and which we address and discuss next.